gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/3_adding-custom-cloud-credentials.md

 AWS STS regional endpoints have to be enabled in the target region.
 Go to [AWS account settings](https://console.aws.amazon.com/iam/home#/account_settings) and verify the regional endpoint is activated.
 In most cases your region already has AWS STS regional endpoint enabled, see [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html).

 <note>
-    Skipping this step will cause difficult to debug issues.
-The kubelet will be unable to authenticate against the kubernetes API server, and nothing will work.
+    Skipping this step will cause issues that are difficult to debug.
+The kubelet will be unable to authenticate against the kubernetes API server and nothing will work.
 </note>

 #### Requesting Quotas

 All AWS accounts have "service quotas".
 These are limits for the utilization of service provided by AWS.
 In order to increase your quotas, you have to request a quota increase to a specific service.
 That will open a ticket with AWS support.
 You may need to follow-up on the ticket in order for the quota to be granted.

-You can request a quota by doing
+You can request a quota by doing the following:

 1. Login into your AWS console
 2. Search for "[Service Quotas](https://console.aws.amazon.com/servicequotas/home)" and click on the result